sunroofgod/forking-workflow/README.md

 ```
 3. `branch` off on their own `fork` of the repo as `feat/bug-branches`.
     - work on the feature/bug on the `feat/bug-branches`.
-    - after completing the feature/bug, merge into the `master`.
+    - after completing the feature/bug, merge into the `dev`.
-    - ensure ci/cd (unit testing) is present when merging into `master` branch of the `fork` repo.
+    - ensure ci/cd (unit testing) is present when merging into `dev` branch of the `fork` repo.
 4. submit a PR from `fork` upstream into `dev` branch of production repo.
 5. repeat steps 3-4 for new features and bugs.
     - ** ensure that `git pull` is done from upstream whenever new changes are made to `dev` branch of the production repo)